ViennaRNA/ViennaRNA/doc/source/grammar/domains_up.rst

 The callback is passed the segment positions, the loop context, and which of the two above mentioned evaluations are required.
 A second callback implements the pre-processing step that prepares the ``U`` DP matrix by evaluating all possible cases of the additional production rule.
-Both callbacks have a default implementation in @em RNAlib, but may be over-written by a user-implementation, making it fully user-customizable.
+Both callbacks have a default implementation in *RNAlib*, but may be over-written by a user-implementation, making it fully user-customizable.

 For equilibrium probability computations, two additional callbacks exist.
 One to store/add and one to retrieve the